 How to Find Massachusetts Marriage Records

 Massachusetts marriage records are official documents issued by the Commonwealth of Massachusetts to validate marriages contracted in the state.
 The state’s Registry of Vital Records and Statistics is in charge of the administration of marriage records.
 Besides providing proof of marital unions, marriage records are also useful for certain legal and financial purposes.
+Per state law, marriage records are categorized as Massachusetts public records and are available to interested person.
 Couples need them when applying for tax benefits, loans, and citizenship as well as when opening joint accounts and acquiring assets.
 Massachusetts has recognized same-sex marriages since 2003 and currently provides records for such unions.

 Are Massachusetts Marriage Records Public?